taitulism/draggables/README.md

 > To make an element "draggable" set its `data-drag-role` attribute to `"draggable"`.

-* `data-drag-zone` - set this attribute (key only, no value) on the element you want to define as the boundary element of its descendant draggable elements (see [Boundary Element](#boundary-element)).
+* `data-drag-zone` - Set this attribute (key only, no value) on the element you want to define as the boundary element of its descendant draggable elements (see [Boundary Element](#boundary-element)).
 * `data-drag-role` = `"draggable" | "grip"`
 	* `"draggable"` - Makes the element draggable.
 	Can be used together with: